Panchagarh Sadar Upazila: Administration

-Panchagarh thana was established under Jalpaiguri district of West Bengal during the British rule.
-It was under the Thakurgaon sub-division of dinajpur district at the time of the partition of 1947 and had been a thana under Panchagarh sub-division since 1980.
-Panchagarh Thana was formed in 1909 and it wa s turned into an upazila in 1984.
+Panchagarh thana was established under Jalpaiguri district of West Bengal during British rule.
+It was under the Thakurgaon sub-division of Dinajpur district at the time of the partition of 1947 and had been a thana under Panchagarh sub-division since 1980.
+Panchagarh Thana was formed in 1909 and it was turned into an upazila in 1984 due to Chief Martial Law Administrator, Hussain Muhammad Ershad's decentralization programme.